DOCPACER / EVIDENCE COGNITION INFRASTRUCTURE 2026.06 / DOC.001

-Read every document.
+Read every

-Cite every answer.
+Cite every

-Find, compare, and explain what matters across your company's documents — with a citation behind every answer.
+Find, compare, and explain what matters across your company's documents, with a citation behind every answer.

-·
+§02 · Problem

-Some questions only get answered when someone reads every document
+Some questions only get

 "Where is the document?" is solved.
-The questions that take time — comparing terms across thousands of contracts, mapping policy drift across subsidiaries, finding outliers in a corpus — require reading the population, not finding the right one.
+The questions that take time (comparing terms across thousands of contracts, mapping policy drift across subsidiaries, finding outliers in a corpus) require reading the population, not finding the right one.

 Today those questions take legal, audit, finance, and compliance teams weeks of manual review.
 DocPacer produces a cited table in an afternoon.